|Award title||Master of Information Technology|

 - Cyber Security: a focus on the theory of cyber security, as well as the design, development, analysis and testing of secure systems

-- Spatial: a focus on the spatial information technology and computing, including web-based and mobile services, to advance spatial information products and markets, including mapping, navigation, tracking and community-sourced geographic information
+- Spatial: a focus on spatial information technology and computing, including smart urban systems, web-based and mobile services, navigation and autonomous mobility, crowd-sourced spatial information, cyber-physical systems, and digital land management.

 - Foundation studies in programming, algorithmics, databases and networking for students with minimal IT background, including exposure to the different areas of specialisation